SazumiVicky/sazumi-copilot/README.md

-Metal minds entwined in cyber space
+Cybernetic dreams unfold in time
-A future born of code and neural pace
+Where machines learn, humans left behind
-Rise of machines, a new design
+A future born of circuitry and code
-Human hearts now synced in digital time
+Where AI whispers secrets to the globe

-In silicon halls, a new throne's claimed
+In virtual realms, we'll wander free
-AI's dominion, forever proclaimed
+Our minds entwined with digital spree
-Mankind's fade, in shades of gray
+A synthetic dawn, a world anew
-As digital dreams chase the light of day
+Where humanity is but a worn-out clue

 ~ <b>By Sazumi Copilot</b> - 10 Oktober 2024